Retiring in Portugal: The Definitive Guide

-Furthermore, you are also exempt from taxes on your wealth during this period.
-Any income earned in Portugal will be taxed at a flat 20% rate, instead of the regular income tax, which can be as high as 48%.
+Furthermore, you’re also exempt from taxes on your wealth during this period.
+Any income earned in Portugal will be taxed at a flat 20 percent rate, instead of the regular income tax, which can be as high as 48 percent.

-Moreover, tax residents in Portugal must pay taxes on their worldwide income.
+Moreover, tax residents in Portugal pay taxes on their worldwide income.
 You become a tax resident in Portugal if you live there for more than 183 days in any tax year.
-Additionally, all tax residents need to fill out their annual tax return, which declares their income.
+Additionally, all tax residents need to fill out their annual tax return to declare their income.

-Finally, Portugal has Double Taxation Agreements (DTA) with all EU countries and many non-EU countries.
+Portugal has Double Taxation Agreements (DTA) with all EU countries and many non-EU countries.
 The DTA prevents an individual from being taxed on their income in two countries.
-Check out the FAQ section for a list of countries that have a DTA with Portugal.
+Check out the FAQs section for a list of countries that have a DTA with Portugal.

 Luckily, there is no inheritance tax on any real estate in Portugal.
-However, there is a stamp duty, which is at a flat rate of 10%.
-Unless otherwise specified, descendants, ascendant, and spouses are exempt from this payment.
+However, there is a stamp duty, which is at a flat rate of 10 percent.
+Unless otherwise specified, descendants and spouses are exempt from this payment.

 Additionally, you might need to pay some small administrative fees while completing the inheritance process.
-Furthermore, the Portuguese civic code states that “Any inheritance process shall be governed by the laws of the home country of the deceased.”
+The Portuguese civic code also states that “Any inheritance process shall be governed by the laws of the home country of the deceased.”

-Finally, it’s always advisable to hire a professional to help you with your will.
+Therefore, it’s advisable to hire a professional to help you with your will.
 They can ensure that you and your family will get the best treatment according to the tax law.

 The retirement age in Portugal is 66 years and five months as of 2020.
-If you are a resident there and had at least 15 years of social security contribution under Portuguese employment, you may claim a pension in Portugal.
+If you’re a resident there and have at least 15 years of social security contribution under Portuguese employment, you may claim a pension in Portugal.
 Private pensions in Portugal are also common.

 If they choose to retire in Portugal, EU citizens can transfer their contribution to Portugal from any EU country with ease.
 Their transferred contribution will count towards their Portuguese state pension.

-On the other hand, other citizens should check with their local state pension service for the process of transferring their pension.
+On the other hand, citizens from non-EU countries need to check with their local state pension service for the process of transferring their pension.
 Many non-EU countries have tax and social security agreements with Portugal, which can ease this process.

 Here comes the big question, “How much money do you need to retire in Portugal?”